 - The chief officer of police for the Licensing Authority's area, - The fire and rescue authority, - The local authority's Director of Public Health. - Persons/bodies representative of premises licence holders. - Persons/bodies representative of club premises certificate holders. - Persons/bodies representative of personal licence holders. - Persons/bodies representative of businesses and residents in its area. - 7.2 All statutory consultees have been consulted along with all Parish Councils and Ward Members.
 The draft Policy was also published on the Council website.
-Four responses were received.
+Four responses were received and relevant comments have been included in the policy.